Fall 2019 Box Office: The best new movies coming soon!

-With the summer blockbusters now coming to an end, it’s time to take a look at Fall’s new movie releases.
-At this time of year, movies tend to be more serious or artistic, some filmmakers even hoping to later receive award nominations.
+With the summer blockbusters now coming to an end, it’s time to look at Fall’s new movie releases.
+At this time of year, movies tend to be more serious or artistic, some filmmakers even hoping to receive award nominations later.
 And then at the tail end of the Fall season, a few seasonal movies make an appearance.
 So, if you’re into dramas, romance, indie films, and more, Fall may just be the perfect season for you to go to the theater.
 So, today, we’ve got your guide to the fall 2019 box office!

 Fall 2019 Box Office Preview of the Best New Movie Releases

 (titles release from September – November; films sorted by release date, which are subject to change)